aketza-ayo/java8-ocp-study-notes/#4 - Functional Programming.md

  In this case it prints out 95 three time.
 Since the value does exist, there is no need to use the or else logic.

- :yin_yang  **Is Optional the same as null?** before Java 8 programmers would return null instead of Optional.
+ :yin_yang:  **Is Optional the same as null?** before Java 8 programmers would return null instead of Optional.
 There were a few  shortcomings with these approach.
 One is that there was a clear way to express that null might be a special case.
 By contrast, returning an Optional is a clear statement in the API that there might be a value in there.
 Another advantage of Optional is that you can use functional programming style with isPresent() and the other methods rather than needing an if statement.
 Finally, you can chain Optional calls.

 # Using Streams
 ## Creating Stream Sources